 Sure, you could argue that Apple’s hyperbole is distracting and is even starting to wear thin with the media.
 But when it comes to grabbing their attention, the results speak for themselves.

 Not every company has the deep pockets or easy appeal of Apple.
 But one thing companies large and small can learn from Apple is the art of keeping things simple, particularly when dealing with a global audience on a technical topic.

 Here's a few basic tips we can learn from Apple

 Less is more: Apple’s focus on simplicity is almost unique in the corporate arena.
 That’s why there are no bullet points in an Apple presentation and the average PowerPoint slide has less than 40 words.
 The company’s homepage is also a good example of how less is more;

 Seeing is believing: Apple lets its products do the talking.
 At last week’s event, Schiller (left) put his finger next to the new MacBook Pro notebook to show just how thin it was.
 Visual demonstrations convince when words fail to inspire;

 Avoid jargon: Apple is a technology company, but you rarely hear any reference to gigabytes, megabytes or other technical terms at its major events.
-Apple executives know they need to speak the language of consumers, and that means keeping it simple and interesting;
+Apple executives know they need to speak the language of consumers, and that means keeping it simple and interesting and avoiding jargon;

 Pre-plan one memorable sound bite: Apple executives didn’t make up the “absolute jewel” line or any of the countless superlatives in the heat of the moment.
 They were carefully planned and drip fed to reporters in a conversational way.
 A few theatrics on stage reinforced the idea that the iPhone 5 was indeed a jewel.